Every play is a data point. Every rep tells a story.

 Faced pressure and delivered an accurate pass

-Escaped pressure on a pass play and extended the play for 8+ yards in any way
+Escaped pressure on a pass play and gained 8+ yards after extension

 Any return for a touchdown or more than 50 yards